 If the word “internship” conjures images of 20-year-olds taking coffee orders for higher ups, it might be time to rethink things just a bit (or a while lot!).
 Many mid-career professionals are turning to internships to advance their career, learn new skills, and make a social impact.

 Why would you want an internship as a mid-career professional?

 There are a few benefits to taking on internship as a mid-career professional, or as some have started calling it, and "minternship":

 - If you’re making a career switch, and especially if you’re a sector switcher entering the social-impact space for the first time, an internship can give you an edge.
-It provides meaningful experiences to discuss in a job interview and an opportunity to demonstrate your commitment to a cause.
+It provides meaningful experiences to discuss in a job interview and an opportunity to demonstrate your commitment to an issue area

 - An internship can also be a way to re-enter the workforce after time away—for example, if you’ve been raising children or are sector switching, caring for a loved one, or myriad other things that may have kept you from the traditional workforce for an extended period.
 This is sometimes referred to as a "returnship".

 - Here's one way you may not have looked at an internship: they can serve as a fantastic sabbatical or career break, can fill a gap between jobs, and keep your morale up during a long job search.
 The beauty of an internship is that it's almost always over a finite period of time so it could be just the temporary experience and morale booster you've been looking for.

-- Finally, you might seek out an internship for the same reasons many others do: to gain experience and skills, to grow your network, to make sure the field is a good fit for you.
+- Finally, you might seek out an internship for the same reasons many others do: to gain experience and skills, to grow your network, or to make sure the field is a good fit for you.